 The misty solitudes,

 But there is no road through the woods.

 |Rudyard Kipling 1910|

-Do you have any information about Sedgwick Park, Chesworth or Nuthurst or the local routes?
-Do you have connections with the Canadian Army that were in the Horsham area during WW2 or other local history about the area, if so we would love to hear from you.
+Do you have connections with the Canadian Army that were in the Horsham area during WW2 or other local history about the area, I’d love to know more about it.